codewars/docs/content/codewars-python-test-framework-v2.md

 You may find here the detailed information about the [test framework](https://github.com/codewars/python-test-framework/blob/master/codewars_test/test_framework.py) designed for CodeWars.
 The present version is extending the first one, so old katas are still compatible, but the use of the v2 is required for newly created katas or translations.

-_Note: the test module is aliased with `test`, so you can call every tool provided with it using either `Test.method` or `test.method`._
+_Note: the test module is aliased with `test`, so you can call every tool provided with it using either `test.method` or `Test.method`._

 <br>
 <br>